valentina98/DL2_InstanceDiffusion/blogpost.md

 #### Test 0

-We used different position inputs to describe a certain position of a crogi to visualize how each of them would work.
+We used different position inputs to describe a certain position of a corgi to visualize how each of them would work.

 <p style="text-align: center;">
   <img src="./output_tests/gc7.5-seed0-alpha0.8/0_inputs.png" alt="Crogi point inputs" width="35%" style="margin: 0 1%;"/>